‘Sports Illustrated’ Model Samantha Hoopes Is ‘Bringing Sexy Back’ A Week After Giving Birth

 Bringing sexy back ???????? it’s been a week and a day since I gave birth to my handsome little boy!
 Time is flying!!
 I wanted to share with you my journey of recovery and healing.
 This is the most important time for Mom & baby.
 You both went though a lot!
 Now that my swelling in my feet is gone I can finally walk around like a human without having to have help in and out of bed!
 This is something I wasn’t expecting in recovery, swelling in my feet!
 I used a good pair of compression socks and two days later was back to normal!
 This is a process.
 Don’t try and rush it enjoy this moment and remind yourself if was all for the best gift in the world, your child!
 Remember that whatever you are feeling you are not alone.
 Try and take a shower, do a mask get your nails done and remember not to forget about yourself!
 If you are not mentally and physically strong ???????? then it does a disservice to your baby always ask for help when you need it!
 This is something I never do is ask for help but in this situation I always take time for myself when needed because whatever is in my mind and body flows to my son and I want to make sure it’s only love, purely love ❤️❤️❤️

 Now, it seems that Samantha is anxious to continue being open and honest with her followers as she embraces these early days with her baby George and works on bouncing back physically.
-Several thousand fans of Samantha’s showed their love for her post in the first hour after she posted it and she received a lot of support from other Sports Illustrated models.
+Several thousand fans of Samantha showed their love for her post in the first hour after she posted it, and she received a lot of support from other Sports Illustrated models.

 For example, Robin Holzken, Haley Kalil, and Nina Agdal all added comments to show their love and dozens of Samantha’s followers did the same.

-As Fox News recently noted, Hoopes has done the Sports Illustrated Swimsuit edition for the past six years.
+As Fox News recently noted, Hoopes has done the Sports Illustrated: Swimsuit Edition for the past six years.
 She was featured in the issue that came out this past spring, having done the photoshoot just before she got pregnant.

 View this post on Instagram